VoxForge/voxforge.github.io/en/Home.md

 VoxForge was set up to collect transcribed speech for use with [Free] and [Open Source], [Speech Recognition Engines].

-The audio is recorded in [WAV] audio format, a high quality [uncompressed] and [lossless] format.
+The audio is recorded in [WAV] audio, a high quality [uncompressed] and [lossless] format.
 Most open corpora are recorded in [lossy] formats (such as mp3 or vorbis).